-New Enlarged Anthology Of Robert Frost’s Poems–This book contains all of his best stories and poems.
+The Road Not Taken and Other Poems by Robert Frost-This book contains all of his best stories and poems.
 I love it.

 To Hell With Love: Poems To Mend A Broken Heart–If you are going through a breakup, this book is a must have.
 It covers all aspects, from the initial breakup to feeling like you can’t live without the person to revenge to healing.

-Edgar Allan Poe: Collected Poems– This book contains two of my favorites, The Raven and Annabelle Lee.
+Edgar Allan Poe: The Complete Collection- This book contains two of my favorites, The Raven and Annabelle Lee.

-Via Storm Clouds by Leghorn Faust–I recently came across this poet via a zine from a local bookstore.
+Via Storm Clouds by Leghorn Faust–I came across this poet via a zine from a local bookstore where I used to live.
 His poetry speaks to me and reminds me of the emotions felt in my own writing.
 I find the poems in this book and those that contributed, to be brilliant.

 Progressive Digression by Jordan M Elrich-I can relate to the poems in this book because the author wrote them at a young age, just as I did with Lithium Dreams.
 He is really good.